 • Engage in economic policy work with background in the strengths and weaknesses of different policy alternatives, evaluated both analytically and through case studies

-The certificate’s broad choices of electives encompass multiple fields and schools at the University, illustrating the many applications of regulation across public policy, law, and business.
+The specialization’s broad choices of electives encompass multiple fields and schools at the University, illustrating the many applications of regulation across public policy, law, and business.
 The electives cover regulation in a variety of contexts, including financial regulation, antitrust policy, intellectual property, environmental regulation, regulation and capitalism, and industrial organization.

 Application Process

-The certificate is open to Harris Public Policy graduate students only.
-Please indicate your intent to pursue this certificate using the Harris Certificate Application Form.
+The specialization is open to Harris Public Policy graduate students only.
+Please indicate your intent to pursue this specialization using the Harris Specialization Declaration Form.

-For certificate registration questions, please reach out to harrisregistration@uchicago.edu.
+For specialization registration questions, please reach out to harrisregistration@uchicago.edu.

-Planning for the Certificate
+Planning for the Specialization

-For information on which quarter(s) each course will be offered see the Harris Courses page and filter by certificate.
-For courses offered by other divisions the typical quarter(s) offered has been indicated.
+For information on which quarter(s) each course will be offered see the Harris Courses page and filter by specialization.

-Certificate Requirements
+Specialization Requirements

 Required courses